Lean inventory — trimming the fat from your manufacturing

 Now we get to the part of the list that means possibly changing your workflow model.

 The only time you should pull your inventory is when a customer places an order.
-The methodology behind this is to cut down on excess inventory by only beginning production once the demand is there, as opposed to anticipating demand and stocking finished goods.
+The methodology is to cut down on excess inventory by only beginning production once the demand is there instead of anticipating demand and stocking finished goods.

-This is the most difficult one of the lean inventory principles to achieve, but the most crucial one too.
+This is the most difficult of the lean inventory principles to achieve but also the most crucial one.

-If you manage to stick it out (and with determination, you will) you, and your customers can expect to reap the lucrative rewards of practicing lean inventory management.
+If you stick it out, you and your customers can expect to reap the lucrative rewards of practicing lean inventory management.

 The benefits of using lean inventory

-What can manufacturers expect to see if they embark on the journey of lean inventory?
+Now that we’ve gone over the basics of lean stock, let’s look at the benefits manufacturers can expect to see if they embark on the journey of lean inventory.

 The main goal of practicing lean inventory is to reduce the amount of waste that your manufacturing processes produce.
-That means you’ll experience a huge cost reduction since, theoretically, there’ll be no/minimal waste materials, lower costs for storing items, and no losses from dead stock generation.
+That means you’ll experience a huge cost reduction since you’ll minimize material waste, lower storage costs, and eliminate losses from dead stock generation.

-You’ll shorten your manufacturing lead time, getting your products out of the door faster, and improving the customer’s experience.
+You’ll shorten your manufacturing lead time, get your products out of the door faster, and improve the customer’s experience.

 This comes with multiple benefits.
 Yes, you’ll save money and reduce your carbon footprint.
-However, trends and predictions indicate that customers want to shop with businesses that are trying to help the planet.
+However, manufacturing trends indicate that customers want to shop with businesses trying to help the planet.

 So, if you take the lean inventory management approach, you’ll improve your company’s perception among consumers, especially if you highlight your eco-friendly efforts in your branding, marketing, social media, etc.

-As you can see, there’s a lot of benefits to be had if you adopt lean inventory management, and before you quickly sprint into your factory to make changes, let’s very quickly go through how you can implement the model into your business.
+As you can see, there are a lot of benefits to be had if you adopt lean inventory management.
+Before you quickly sprint into your factory to make changes, let’s see how you can implement the model into your business.

-Admittedly, these following rules for implementation were developed in mind for computers.
-However, each following point, developed by Steve Bell with Lean IT is the same you’ll need to follow when implementing lean inventory into your business.
+Admittedly, the following rules for implementation were developed in mind for computers.
+However, each following point, developed by Steve Bell with Lean IT, is the same you’ll need to follow when implementing lean inventory strategy into your business.

 Focus on your costs and not the outcomes

-Don’t hesitate to stop production to deal with any issues, just have some buffer time scheduled to compensate for stoppages
+Not hesitate to stop production to deal with any issues.
+Just have some buffer time scheduled to compensate for stoppages

 Know and concentrate on your value streams